 Nothing is more frustrating for you or your baby than when they have trouble going to sleep.
 When your little one is tired as can be, but still can’t manage to nod off, they may cry for hours on end.

 To help your baby fall asleep, you need to figure out what is keeping them up.
-Sandeepa Rajadhyaksha, M.D., associate medical director at Children’s Health℠ Pediatric Group, recommends that parents check for these problems:
+Dawn D. Johnson, M.D., Medical Director of Children's Health℠ Pediatric Group, recommends that parents check for these problems:

 Babies may not be able to fall asleep if they are too warm or too cold.
 You should check that your baby is not over- or underdressed.
 A good rule of thumb is to dress your baby in no more than one extra layer of clothing than what you are wearing.
 If the weather is very warm, a single layer of clothing is appropriate.